MITHaystack/HOPS/README.md

 ```

 ### Installing pgplot
-* Otherwise compile and install from source with this script:
+* If the pgplot5 package is missing you can otherwise compile and install pgplot from source with this script:
   `<hops-git>/installation/shell_src/install-pgplot.sh`